 Hi, my name is Felicity Martin and I have been a teacher here at TIS since 2004.
 Last year I took maternity leave at the end of term one to have my first child.
 This year I will be working part time, mainly based in the Performing Arts Centre.
 I am really looking forward to getting back to work although I will miss being at home every day with my wee boy!
 I have a passion for the Performing Arts and this year I will get the opportunity to share my musical knowledge with all children and staff as each class attends music lessons.
 I will also be working closely with our rising stars through a wide variety of cultural opportunities like Orchestra, Choir and the school production.
 An exciting year for me to be able to focus on the Arts and have a little break from being a full time classroom teacher and team leader.

-Fabric Technology Teacher
+Food and Fabric Technology Teacher

 Lead Teacher - Mentoring